-I have been taking photographs from an early age from around the mid 1990's and share a big passion for all things railway and shipping related.
-I am also into most things heritage and take a big interest in military history.
+I have been taking photographs from an early age since the mid 1990's and share a big passion for all things shipping, railway and transport related subjects.

 This site focuses on the shipping only and replaces the old 'fotopic' site which disappeared in 2011.
 Because of this a lot of images don't have any captions but rest assured i will be adding these over time along with any additional slide scans which didn't feature previously.

 I aim to take a quality view of general happenings along the ship canal and north west region.
 As you will see from browsing my site i aim to tell a story with most of my images so that they are informative.
-I don't tend to just upload vast quantities of images with little caption detail which could then dilute the content and just become another photo site.
+I don't tend to just upload vast quantities of images with little caption detail as i feel this could dilute the content and just become another photo site.

 I am currently using full frame Canon 5D MkII with 50mm 1.4L prime & 24-105mm L lenses.

 I have previously used Canon 550D & 400D cameras.
 I fully changed over to digital perhaps rather late around 2008/09.
 Before that i was using Mamiya 645 1000s medium format camera.
 These large format slides were, and still are very good quality and could still match the best digital sensors around at the time.
 I often used Fuji Velvia 100ASA film which produced good vibrant colours for shipping photography.
 I believe some of my slides look better than my offerings with the 5D MKII in similar light taken today...

 I prefer to have full control over my results so most of my photographs are manually exposed rather than auto.
 When using my 50mm prime lens, this is general manually focussed using a preset point to avoid any front / back focussing issues.

 Any slides uploaded are scanned using Epson 4870 flatbed.